Vinayak-100ni/Q-A-Devops/aws/auto-scaling.md

 ##  What metrics and logs should you monitor to ensure the health and performance of Auto Scaling groups?
 I monitor resource metrics (CPU, network), ASG health (desired vs. running instances), application performance (requests/errors), and activity logs to ensure Auto Scaling is scaling correctly and the app stays healthy.

+##  What actions would you take if an Auto Scaling group consistently launches instances with failures or if instances are frequently terminated due to scaling down?
+Check launch configuration/template, Review IAM roles and permissions, Look at EC2 capacity/quotas,Inspect health checks, Check user data/scripts, Review scaling policies,  Use Auto Scaling activity history & CloudWatch logs